 In this phase, typically fewer than 1 in 10 (10%) of the blood cells in your bone marrow are immature white blood cells known as blasts.

-Biological therapy is the most common treatment for this phase using a drug called imatinib (Glivec).
+Targeted cancer drugs called tyrosine kinase inhibitors are the most common treatment.
+There are several TKI's available and most people start with a TKI called imatinib (Glivec).
 Most people respond well to this treatment and the CML can stay under control for several years.

 Imatinib may not work for some people, or it stops working after a period of time.
-In this situation, your doctor might recommend another type of biological therapy called nilotinib (Tasigna).
+In this situation, you will be offered one of the other TKI's.